 Awards are generally based on scholastic achievement and/or financial need ranging from $100 to $2,500 per year.
 Students are encouraged to file the FAFSA (Free Application for Federal Student Aid) or the California Dream Act Application by March 2.

-Apply for Spartan Scholarship.
+Apply for Spartan Scholarships!
 Scholarship opportunities have various start dates and deadline dates.
 Do not delay in completing your application as dates may change without notice.
+Get Scholarships

 International students will only be eligible for those scholarships that are merit-based.
 Need-based scholarships are part of financial aid, which is unavailable to international students.
 View International Students for additional information.